batchelormaxdb/batchelormaxdb/README.md

 # Console.WriteLine("Hello everyone, my name is Max! 🤙");

-## I am a front end web developer, with knowledge in several programming languages.
+### I am a front end web developer, with knowledge in several programming languages.
+I have already graduated with my Associate's degree in Computer Science and am currently attending university to receive my Bachelor's.
-## I have already graduated with my Associate's degree in Computer Science and am currently attending university to receive my Bachelor's.
+## I love building applications for both web and desktop in JavaScript, Python and C#.
+My passion for computers drives me to continue to learn new concepts and technologies, keeping me up to date on new projects/ideas!

 <!--
 **batchelormaxdb/batchelormaxdb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.